JvanKatwijk/dab-cmdline/README.md

 	- example 7 is an experimental version where stdin is used as input device (and the command line parameters are adapted to that)

+	The sourcetree contains directories for some other examples as well, however, most recent changes were not applied, and these examples are considered "obsolete".

 	For all examples it holds that no garantee is given on their functioning, feel free to improve.